Two Montrealers cleared of terror-related charges; one convicted of explosives charge

 Jurors had been deliberating since last Thursday.

-Sabrine Djermane, 21, was acquitted of attempting to leave Canada to commit a terror act abroad; possession of an explosive substance; and committing an act under the direction or for the profit of a terrorist organization.
+Sabrine Djermane, 21, was acquitted of attempting to leave Canada to commit a terror act abroad, possession of an explosive substance and committing an act under the direction or for the profit of a terrorist organization.

 El Mahdi Jamali, 20, was found guilty of an explosives-related charge.